 The newest feature film adaptation of The Jungle Book is everything it was expected to be and so much more.
-This is only the second live-action film to be produced by Disney with the last live-action film having been released in December 1994 but this time, the animals talk.
+This is only the second live-action film to be produced by Disney.
+The last live-action film was released in December 1994 but the animals talk this time around.

 The updated technology makes for CGI animals that look realistic.
 The storytelling helps draw in audiences into the Jungle Book environment that has never been seen like this before on the big screen.
 A lot of film goers who grew up on the animated Disney classics may be hesitant to show up because they don’t want those classics to be ruined.
 They shouldn’t be at fault because of Hollywood running low on original ideas.
 The classic isn’t ruined.
 This builds upon it more so than the 1994 film and stays true to Rudyard Kipling’s book.

-Everyone knows by now how Mowgli (Sethi) is raised by a pack of wolves led by Akela (Esposito) and Raksha (Nyong’o) after being delivered to them by the Bagheera (Kingsley).
-Bagheera guides him out of the jungle and back to the man village as Shere Khan (Elba) is hunting him and wants him dead.
-Khan sees him as a threat.
+Everyone knows by now how Mowgli is raised by a pack of wolves led by Akela (Esposito) and Raksha (Nyong’o).
+This comes after Mowgli is delivered to them by Bagheera (Kingsley).
+Bagheera main mission is to guide Mowgli out of the jungle and back to the man village.
+This is due to Shere Khan (Elba) hunting him for dead.
+Khan sees him as a threat and wants Mowgli gone.

-On his journey to the village, Mowgli has encounters with python Kaa (Johansson), Baloo (Murray), and King Louie (Walken).
+On his journey to the village, Mowgli has encounters with python Kaa (Johansson), Baloo, and King Louie .
 He encounters the elephants but they don’t talk like they do in the animated classic.

 Favreau and Marks have chosen to embrace the myth of Kipling while leaving room for what people loved most about the animated classic.
 Throw in the realistic CGI, which I cannot stress enough, and a coming-of-age story that everyone is famiiar with and one gets a film that audiences will love.